Policy Groups – Terms of Reference 2017/18

 - In the event of the Chairperson being unable to attend a meeting, he/she will appoint another member to chair the meeting.

-- Minutes of Policy Group meetings should be filed with the ISA Office, and will be made available to the Board.
-Or in the event of group consultation by electronic means the Chairperson should copy the ISA CEO on all correspondence.
+- Minutes of Policy Group meetings should be filed with the Irish Sailing Office, and will be made available to the Board.
+Or in the event of group consultation by electronic means the Chairperson should copy the Irish Sailing CEO on all correspondence.

-- The Chairperson or Board representative of each Policy Group should report progress against key focus areas to the Board either at the Board meeting immediately following a policy group meeting, or at other times with the agreement of ISA President & CEO.
+- The Chairperson or Board representative of each Policy Group should report progress against key focus areas to the Board either at the Board meeting immediately following a policy group meeting, or at other times with the agreement of Irish Sailing President & CEO.

 - Working Groups may be appointed by Policy Groups or by the Board to carry out specified tasks as necessary and report to the Policy Group or the Board within a given timeframe.